-There are many variable conditions that may influence the long-term result of surgery.
+There are many variable conditions that may influence the long-term result of sclerotherapy.
 It is unknown how your tissue may respond or how wound healing will occur after surgery.
-Secondary surgery may be necessary to perform additional tightening or repositioning of body structures.
-Should complications occur, additional surgery or other treatments may be necessary.
-Even though risks and complications occur infrequently, the risks cited are associated with this surgery.
+Secondary procedures and/or surgery may be necessary.
+Should complications occur, additional procedures or surgery or other treatments may be necessary.
+Even though risks and complications occur infrequently, the risks cited are associated with sclerotherapy.
 Other complications and risks can occur but are less common.
 The practice of medicine and surgery is not an exact science.
 Although good results are expected, there is no guarantee or warranty expressed or implied, on the results that may be obtained.
-In some situations, it may not be possible to achieve optimal results with a single surgical procedure.
-You and Dr. Brown will discuss the options available should additional surgery be advised.
+In some situations, it may not be possible to achieve optimal results with a single sclerotherapy procedure.
+You and Dr. Brown will discuss the options available should additional sclerotherapy be advised.
 There may be additional costs and expenses for such additional procedures, including surgical fees, facility and anesthesia fees, pathology and lab testing.